jlian/jlian.co/content/posts/hdmi-cec.md

 ## Small HDMI-CEC primer

 *[High-Definition Multimedia Interface](https://en.wikipedia.org/wiki/HDMI) [Consumer Electronics Control](https://en.wikipedia.org/wiki/Consumer_Electronics_Control)*, much better known as **HDMI-CEC**, is a low-bandwidth side channel that rides alongside HDMI video/audio.
-Everyone on the bus speaks in *logical addresses* (`0` for TV, `5` for audio systems, `4/8/9/B` for playback devices, etc.) and tiny *opcodes*[^cec-frame] such as `0x82` (**Active Source**) or `0x72` (**Set System Audio Mode**).
+Everyone on the bus speaks in *logical addresses* (`0` for TV, `5` for audio systems, `4/8/B`[^hex] for playback devices, etc.) and tiny *opcodes*[^cec-frame] such as `0x82` (**Active Source**) or `0x72` (**Set System Audio Mode**).
 Physical addresses are “lat/long” references inside the topology, so `3.0.0.0` can mean “AVR input source HDMI 3”.

+[^hex]: CEC logical addresses are usually written in hex, so `11` decimal = `0xB` hex = `Playback 3`.

 [^cec-frame]: Super confusing, using https://www.cec-o-matic.com is really helpful.

 CEC is *supposed to* help consumers control their electronics, so in a healthy system the flow goes like this: console wakes and declares itself active, the TV notices there’s an ARC partner, somebody sends “please be the audio system”, the receiver wakes up, and audio comes out of the big speakers.
 For me, that path only occurred when Apple TV was involved.
-Sadly, when I woke a console, the TV switched inputs but audio stayed on the crappy TV speakers.
+Sadly, when I woke a console, the TV switched inputs but audio stayed on the tinny TV speakers.

 To debug that mess I first wrote down how every device identified itself on the bus.
 Here are the specific CEC roles in my home theater: